oracle/terraform-provider-oci/website/docs/d/load_balancer_listener_rules.html.markdown

 The following attributes are exported:

-* `name` - Name of the ruleset to which rule belongs to
+* `name` - The name of the rule set that the rule belongs to.
-* `rule` - Rule object that was applied to a listener.
+* `rule` - A rule object that applies to the listener.
 	* `action` - The action can be one of these values: `ADD_HTTP_REQUEST_HEADER`, `ADD_HTTP_RESPONSE_HEADER`, `ALLOW`, `CONTROL_ACCESS_USING_HTTP_METHODS`, `EXTEND_HTTP_REQUEST_HEADER_VALUE`, `EXTEND_HTTP_RESPONSE_HEADER_VALUE`, `REMOVE_HTTP_REQUEST_HEADER`, `REMOVE_HTTP_RESPONSE_HEADER`
 	* `allowed_methods` - The list of HTTP methods allowed for this listener.